Your Planting Zone is:

 Cutting set buds could mean you don't grow flowers the following year.
 Dead branches, however, can be trimmed at any time.

 These particular plants can become infested with aphids or scales, spreading quickly around your garden or landscaping.
-Treat your Nikko Blue hydrangeas with a mind insecticide at the very first sign of either issue.
+Treat your Nikko Blue hydrangeas with a mind insecticide at the first sign of either issue.
 You could also use neem oil.
-Apart from these issues, there is nothing else you need to worry about other than typical bacterial wilt, mildew, spots, or blight.
+Apart from these issues, there is nothing else you need to worry about.